epics-docs/epics-docs/guides/EPICS_Intro.rst

 locally or over a network.
 Reading and writing is often done to and from hardware connected to physical components, however data can also be produced or used elsewhere.
 Physical I/O, however is the central task of any control system, including EPICS.
-The I/O server component of EPICS is called the Input/Output Controller, or IOC for short.

 Clients can display, store and manipulate the data.
 Client software ranges from (graphical and command line) user interface tools to powerful services for